CalendAid: Community Event Platform

 Day-of-Week Tags, Not Just Dates

-User conversations revealed people think in terms of "this Saturday" not "December 14th."
-Event cards show the day of the week prominently, with "Today" highlighted.
-Default sorting is by date — what's happening soonest appears first.
+Community conversations revealed people think in "this Saturday," not "December 14th."
+Event cards show the day of the week prominently, with a "Today" label highlighted.
+Default sort: soonest first.

 Event Submission Workflow

-Event organizers can submit their own events through a form.
-Submissions go directly into the CMS as drafts — all data pre-filled.
-Volunteers reviewing submissions just click one button to publish.
+Event organizers submit through a form.
+Submissions land in the CMS as drafts with all data pre-filled.
+A volunteer reviews and clicks one button to publish.

 This balances openness (anyone can submit) with quality control (team reviews before publishing) while minimizing volunteer effort.